niuers/Distributed-System-Design-Review/Replication.md

 1. Simply copying data files from one node to another is typically not sufficient: clients are constantly writing to the database. so a standard file copy would see different parts of the database at different points in time.
 2. You could make the files on disk consistent by locking the database (making it unavailable for writes), but that would go against our goal of high availability.
 3. Solution
-   * Take a consistent snapshot of the leader’s database at some point in time—if pos‐ sible, without taking a lock on the entire database.
+   * Take a consistent snapshot of the leader’s database at some point in time—if possible, without taking a lock on the entire database.
    * Copy the snapshot to the new follower node.
    * The follower connects to the leader and requests all the data changes that have happened since the snapshot was taken.
 This requires that the snapshot is associated with an exact position in the leader’s replication log.
       * log sequence number in PostgreSQL